-When working on home upgrades, it can be a challenge to figure out exactly what projects to tackle.
-With all the possibilities, how do you pick a home improvement that adds value and doesn’t turn into a money pit?
-Here’s a look at 7 home upgrades with the best return on investment for a moderately sized house, with data from the Remodeling 2021 Cost vs. Value Report.
+When working on home improvements, choosing a starting point is the hardest part.
+With all the possibilities, how do you pick a project that increases home value and doesn’t turn into a money pit?
+Here’s a look at 13 home upgrades with the best return on investment for a moderately sized house.

 1. Minor Kitchen Remodel

-The kitchen is usually the hub of a home, and remodeling this room is the most cost-effective home improvement you can take on.
+The kitchen is usually the hub of your home, and remodeling this room is the most cost-effective home improvement you can take on.
 If your kitchen has a good layout but is just a bit outdated, a minor update may be all you need.
-Kitchen renovations can get expensive, so a less-intensive update is a good way to keep your budget in check while still making improvements.
+Kitchen renovations get expensive fast, so a less-intensive upgrade is a cheap way to increase home value.

 - Refacing the kitchen cabinets with new doors or paint.